 Here's the protagonist of the Winter season: the snow - Yuki, ゆき.
 The kanji for it is similar to the one for "rain" - Ame (雨), with something more.
 Do not mistake it!

 In addition, remember how to say "snowman": Yukidaruma - ゆきだるま (雪だるま).

 Winter Festivities Related Words

 4. Christmas Tree・クリスマスツリー

 Japan does celebrate Christmas, even if it's not an official Holiday.
 The streets will be full of decorations and light.
 Of course, the word comes from English and so it's written in katakana: クリスマス - Kurisumasu.
 And what's this festivity without a proper Christmas tree・クリスマスツリー?

 In Japan, the first day of the New Year is considered more important than the last.
 To refer to it, use the word Oshougatsu, お正月.
 During this period, you can find special "New Year's decorations", the 正月飾り・Shougatsu kazari, like the Kadomatsu - かどまつ (門松), the decorations with pine branches.

 Furthermore, a special New Year's cuisine exists for the first day of the year: it's the Oseichi Ryouri・お聖地料理.
 It's an assortment of colorful dishes packed together in special boxes, where colors are the main theme.
 Every little dish has a special meaning in welcoming the New Year.

-はつもうで・Hatsumoude it's the first New Year's visit to a Shinto shrine.
-To learn how to behave there, check our guidelines about How to visit a Shinto shrine!
+はつもうで・Hatsumoude is the first New Year's visit to a Shinto shrine.
+To learn how to behave there, check our guidelines on how to visit a Shinto shrine!

 Japanese Winter Related Activities and Food